Who Is Rhonda Patrick?

 It provides vital amino acids that help your body create connective tissue in muscles and joints, and a general lack in collagen can result in weakened joints.

 If you have joint problems or do a lot of high-intensity training, then taking Rhonda’s recommended product from Great Lakes twice a day will make a significant difference.
+For more options, check out the article I wrote on the best collagen powders here.

 13. Four Sigma Lion’s Mane Mushroom